US to reopen Jerusalem consulate, upgrading Palestinian ties

 The truce remains tenuous since tensions are still high in Jerusalem and the fate of the Palestinian families is not yet resolved.

-Adding to the tensions, an Israeli soldier and a civilian were stabbed and wounded in east Jerusalem on Monday before police shot and killed the assailant in what they described as a terrorist attack.
+Adding to the tensions, an Israeli soldier and a civilian were stabbed and wounded Monday in east Jerusalem before police shot and killed the assailant in what they described as a terrorist attack.

 Then, early Tuesday, a Palestinian man was shot and killed by undercover Israeli forces near the West Bank city of Ramallah, according to the Wafa news agency.
 Pictures circulating online appeared to show the man bloodied and lying in the street.
 The Israeli army referred questions to the Border Police, which did not respond to requests for comment.